MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 weight: 1
 ---

-MKE 4 supports backups and restores of cluster data through the use of the [Velero](https://velero.io/) addon.
-Backups are enabled by default.
+MKE 4 supports the backup and restoration of cluster data through the use of the [Velero](https://velero.io/) addon.
+System backup is enabled by default.

 ## Backup configuration